brian-artz/tibber-bot/README.md

 > Tip: You can add the `db_connection` environment variable via a `.env` file

+The database should contain a table called `executions` in order to store results.
+See [executionsTable.sql](./TibberBot/sql/executionsTable.sql) for details on how the table should be specified.

 The robot listens for new instructions on port `5000` via the `/tibber-developer-test/enter-path` endpoint.
 Here's an example request:

 ```(cURL)